 During evolution, cats have assumed a solitary lifestyle.
 Animal density in rescue shelters should therefore be kept as low as possible, as the prevalence of pathogenic micro-organisms and consequently infectious disease is correlated with population density and size.
 In ideal shelters, cats are housed individually or only together with cats from the same original household.

 With respect to the management of infectious diseases, groups should be kept as small as possible.
 Coronavirus infections for example occur at significantly higher rates in multicat situations as compared to single cat households.
 In catteries and shelters with more than 6 cats, this infection is virtually always present (Pedersen, 2009).
-ABCD recommends to keep groups of ≤3 cats per room (Addie et al., 2009), otherwise the risk of cross infection increases dramatically.
+ABCD recommends keeping groups of 3 or less cats per room (Addie et al., 2009), otherwise the risk of cross infection increases dramatically.

 Various pathogens affecting felines are ubiquitous and frequently introduced into shelters.
-In a rescue shelter in Belgium, Zicola et al. (2009) found prevalence rates for feline herpesvirus and feline calicivirus of 20.1 and 33.1 %, respectively .
-In the UK, FCV prevalence is approximately 30 % (Radford et al., 2001; Coyne et al., 2007).
-The pathogens may be shed intermittently or continuously over prolonged periods of time (also subclinically).
-In the shelter environment rapid and efficient spread may occur already during the first week after introduction of incoming cats (Pedersen et al., 2004).
+In a rescue shelter in Belgium, Zicola et al. (2009) found prevalence rates for feline herpesvirus and feline calicivirus of 20.1 and 33.1 %, respectively.
+In the UK, the FCV prevalence is approximately 30 % in shelters (Radford et al., 2001; Coyne et al., 2007).
+Pathogens may be shed intermittently or continuously over prolonged periods of time (also subclinically).
+In the shelter environment, rapid and efficient spread may occur as soon as the first week after introduction of incoming cats (Pedersen et al., 2004).

 Careful observation and examination of the health status of cats in a shelter, especially of new arrivals, and testing procedures are essential in order to detect infectious (and other) diseases at an early stage.

 Care workers should be instructed about the risk of zoonotic infection (especially rabies; in endemic areas stray cats should always be approached with caution).